aiforged/docs/docs/custom-service-code/index.md

 * **IronPython**
 * **SemanticKernel** (write business rules in plain language, interpreted by AI)

-{% hint style="info" %}
+!!! info
     Select your preferred language from the dropdown in the code editor.
 Use SemanticKernel for natural language logic and rapid prototyping.
-{% endhint %}

 ***